ersoy-kardesler-pardus-repositories/wine-launcher/README.md

 # Wine Launcher for Pardus 21

-Wine launcher with some Wine variables (for Pardus 21).
+Launch Wine with some Wine variables (for Pardus 21).

 ![Wine Launcher Screenshot](wine-launcher.png "Wine Launcher Screenshot")